Cornell Career Network Staff

 Career Services Advisor (MPS Information Science Only)

-Career and E3 Development Associate
+Career and E3 Development Associate (College of Agriculture and Life Sciences)

 I graduated from CALS in 2022 with a degree in Interdisciplinary Studies and a minor in Leadership.
 My career has included roles in higher education and the agricultural industry.
 Outside of work, I coach rugby and enjoy spending time with my family.